What services can I use to store and print my digital images?

 Another excellent online service, Snapfish is a Hewlett Packard company that allows users to store and share their photos online.
 They also offer a free software program to manipulate photos, and the option to order prints.

-As the most popular community for posting and sharing your digital pictures, Flickr is an excellent location to store and share your photos for free.
+As a popular community for posting and sharing your digital pictures, Flickr is an excellent location to store and share your photos for free.
 Once posted, you and others you give rights to can also print and customize products such as cards, books, calendars, stamps, and other objects with your pictures.

 Another great site and service that enables you to post, store, share, and print your digital photos.

 One convenient and cross-platform method for storing and sharing content is Google Photos.
 Since most people have a Google account for services like Gmail and YouTube, it's likely your contacts will already have a way to access Google Photos.
-Using Google Photos, you can create collaborative albums with multiple users, which is a streamlined method for sharing travel or event photos from every user in the group.
+Using Google Photos, you can create collaborative albums with multiple users, a streamlined method for sharing travel or event photos from every user in the group.

 Many local retailers have online solutions that work with services previously mentioned allowing you to upload your digital photos and pick them up at a local store.
-Following is a list of some of these services.
+Following is a list of these services.